La Vall de Bianya: Etymology

 La Vall de Bianya can be literally translated from Catalan as Valley of Bianya.
 The name is a reference to the Bianya valley, the most important landform of the municipality.

 Throughout history, the word Bianya has been written with B and V (Vianya).

 The oldest reference to the name is from the year 958 (Vallebiania), which changed later to Bianna (1117), Bisania (1319) and finally, Bianya.
-During the 19th century the form Vianya (Viaña in Spanish) was also used.
+During the 19th century the form Vianya was also used.
 The form with V became the most used until the Second Spanish Republic, when Bianya was recovered.
-In July 1939 Vianya and Viaña were used again.
+In July 1939 Vianya was used again.
 Finally, with the Spanish transition to democracy, Bianya was established as the official and correct form of the name.

 The origin of the name Bianya is not clear, with two main hypotheses (linked to the V and the B, respectively):